SecretFoundation/SNIPs/SNIP-721.md

 ```

 ### CreateViewingKey
-This function _generates a new_ viewing key for the Cosmos message sender[1], which is used in ALL account-specific queries.
+This function _generates a new_ viewing key for the Cosmos message sender, which is used in ALL account-specific queries.
 This key is used to validate the identity of the caller, as in queries there is no way to cryptographically authenticate the caller.

 The Viewing Key MUST be stored in such a way that lookup takes a significant amount to time to perform, in order to be resistent to brute-force attacks.
 The viewing key MUST NOT control any functions which actively affect the balance of the user.